top of page

 c. make decisions.

-Every Director should attend 66% of virtual Board meetings every year and at least one face to face Board meeting every three years to be in good standing.
-Directors who attend fewer meetings or miss 3 consecutive board meetings without good reasons may be asked to resign from the Board by Chair of the Governance and Nomination Committee.
+Every Director should attend at least 66% of virtual Board meetings every year and at least one face to face Board meeting every three years to be in good standing.
+Directors who attend fewer meetings or miss 3 consecutive board meetings without good reasons may be asked to resign from the Board by the Chair of the Governance and Nomination Committee.

 Anchor 1